Netatalk/netatalk/README.md

 # Why Should I Use Netatalk?

-If you have a local network macOS, Mac OS X, Classic Mac OS, or even Apple II computers, running a Netatalk AppleShare server allows you to share, collaborate on, and back up files comfortably.
+If you have a local network of macOS, Mac OS X, Classic Mac OS, or even Apple II computers, running a Netatalk AFP server allows you to share, collaborate on, and back up files comfortably.
-The latest macOS at the time of writing (macOS 15 Sequoia) ships with an AFP client, so Netatalk can act as a seamless bridge between new and old Macs.
+The latest macOS at the time of writing (macOS 15 Sequoia) comes with a built-in AFP client, so Netatalk can act as a seamless bridge between new and old Macs.

-Compared to cross-platform file sharing protocols like NFS and FTP, Netatalk delivers a Mac-like user experience, with seamless integration of Mac filesystem metadata (such as resource forks on Classic Mac OS) and modern macOS services such as Bonjour, Time Machine, and Spotlight.
+Compared to cross-platform file sharing protocols like NFS and FTP, Netatalk delivers a Mac-like user experience, with seamless integration of Mac filesystem metadata - including Extended Attributes on macOS and resource forks on Classic Mac OS - and compatibility with modern macOS features such as Bonjour, Time Machine, and Spotlight.

-Compared to [Samba](https://www.samba.org/), Netatalk has [demonstrably faster transfer speeds](https://netatalk.io/docs/Benchmarks), as well as stronger backwards compatibility with OS X 10.8 Mountain Lion clients, and earlier.
+Compared to [Samba](https://www.samba.org/), Netatalk has [demonstrably faster transfer speeds](https://netatalk.io/docs/Benchmarks), as well as stronger backwards compatibility with OS X 10.8 Mountain Lion clients and earlier.

 # AppleTalk

-Netatalk supports the [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk) family of protocols, allowing it to provide AFP file sharing and other services with very old Macs or Apple II computers.
+Netatalk supports the [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk) family of protocols, including the DDP transport layer for AFP file sharing with very old Macs or Apple II computers.

+In addition, a print server, time server, MacIP gateway bridge, and Apple II netboot server are also provided.

 All versions of Netatalk except the 3.x release series can speak AppleTalk.